Product life cycle assessments

 - September 2012

-This tool is publicly available and enables a calculation of the environmental effects of plastic products using a life cycle approach.
+This tool was publicly available and enabled a calculation of the environmental effects of plastic products using a life cycle approach.
+See also this publication.

 - June 2011